Circle Roles: MC and Stage Manager

 • Most people start moving in the circle, focusing their energy and modeling appropriate behavior for newcomers.

-• The MC welcomes everyone.
+• The ritual leader welcomes everyone.

-• We chant "AUM" three times.
+• We chant "Om" three times.

 • We speak our names into the circle, one at a time.